hanjingo/doc/interview.md

 #### Given a sorted array, find two numbers that add up to a target.
 Write the code using two pointers.

-Using a container(example: unordered_map) to cache parameter.
+Using a container(e.g. unordered_map) to cache parameters.

 For more info, see: [Search Problem](ALGO/LEET_CODE/search.md)